Activist/Archivist event at People's History Museum. Photo: Emma Gibbs

-Renowned Haçienda DJ Dave Rofe now manages Doves, Cherry Ghost and Jimi Goodwin.
-Dave recently co-ordinated the ‘Defining Me’ exhibition at The Lowry, Salford, and has contributed greatly to the running of MDMarchive since its inception.
+Renowned Haçienda DJ Dave Rofe now manages Doves and Jimi Goodwin.
+In 2014 Dave co-ordinated the ‘Defining Me’ exhibition at The Lowry, Salford.
+He left the organisation in 2017.

 Dave Carter is currently Honorary Research Fellow at the Centre for Urban Policy Studies (CUPS) at the University of Manchester.
 He spent 27 years in economic development for Manchester City Council and was Head of the Manchester Digital Development Agency from 2004-14.
 He has worked on key aspects of the Commonwealth Games (2002), the Manchester International Festival and the Future Everything Festival.
 He’s now involved in research on smart cities, amongst other things.
-CP Lee – Co-founder & Co-chair
+Cathy Brooks – Treasurer